stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,563/39,512,223)*100 = 0.009%.
 - [Suicides](https://www.cdc.gov/nchs/pressroom/sosmap/suicide-mortality/suicide.htm): (4,491/39,512,223)*100 = 0.011%.

 There are twice as many deaths due to car accidents and suicides than deaths related to COVID-19.
-Based on the data, driving in California is actually quite dangerous (relatively speaking).

 ### 11.2.2 Texas
 Texas has a population of 28,995,881 people, and a COVID-19 death toll of 666 people, or 0.002 % of the population.
 Compare this to: